CiscoDevNet/intersight-powershell/docs/Get-IntersightWorkflowServiceItemHealthCheckDefinition.md

 ```

 ### -Name
-Specifies the name of the ConvergedinfraHealthCheckExecution.
+Specifies the name of the WorkflowServiceItemHealthCheckDefinition.

 ```yaml
 Type: String